lsst-uk/lasair-lsst/utility/DP02/README.md

 ```
 Make a file `settings.py` with your RSP token like this `RSP_TOKEN = 'gt-ZhwzwDmLzxxxxxxxxxxxxxxxxxxxxxxxxx7TJMl_gw'`

-Now make a JSON file for each object and for its diaSources and diaForcedSources.
+Now make a JSON file for each object and for its diaSources and forcedSourceOnDiaObjects.
 First argument is how many objects, next is minimum number of sources per object
 ```
 python3 tap.py <howMany> <howManySources>
 ```